SoftCircuits/ParsingHelper/README.md

 ```cs
 string token = helper.ParseWhile(char.IsLetter);
 ```

+The `ParseTo()` method parses characters until a delimiter character is found, and returns the characters that were parsed.
+There are two versions of this method: one takes a `param` array of characters that specify the delimiters, and the other accepts a predicate that returns true for characters that are delimiters.

 In addition, the library also defines the `ParseToken()` method.
 This method takes a list of delimiters and will skip all characters that are a delimiter, then parse all characters that are not a delimiter and return the parsed characters.
 Delimiters can be specified as character parameters, a character array, or a predicate that returns true if the given character is a delimiter.